An Overview of Starting A Bar Including Valuable Resources

 No matter where it is located, a bar will draw people in, many of whom will become nightly regulars.

 Opening a bar takes a set of skills.
-Make sure you take care to assemble the right team, write a good plan, and get the funding you need to launch.
+Make sure you take care to assemble the right team, write a good business plan, and get the funding you need to launch.

 - Mix and serve cocktails